 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the avgui.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: Avgui.exe is not essential for the Windows OS and causes relatively few problems.
 The file avgui.exe is located in a subfolder of "C:\Program Files".

 The file has a digital signature.
 It is not a Windows system file.
-The application can be uninstalled in the Control Panel.
-The software is loaded during the Windows boot process (see Registry key: MACHINE\Run).
-It is a Verisign signed file.
+The avgui.exe file is a Verisign signed file.
+The software can be removed using the Control Panel's Add\Remove programs applet.
+The process starts when Windows starts (see Registry key: MACHINE\Run).
 The program has no visible window.
 Avgui.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 26% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 23% dangerous, however you should also read the user reviews.